steven-phun/JavaScript-Projects/README.md

 - Working with modal and extracting its data.

-- Finding an efficient way to display overlapping schedule.
+- Implemeting an efficient way to display overlapping schedule.

 ## [Minesweeper](https://steven-phun.github.io/Steven-Phun/Minesweeper)